 Where do preferential creditors sit in the ranking list of who will be paid?

 They are paid after fixed charge holders have been paid in full.
-These are creditors whom have an asset against their debt so they are able to sell that security to recoup the money owed.
+These are creditors who have an asset against their debt, so they are able to sell that security to recoup the money owed.

 Changes to HMRC

-Pre-2002 HMRC were classed as a preferential creditor.
+Pre-2002 HMRC was classed as a preferential creditor.
 In 2002, the new revisions of the Enterprise Act meant this right was removed, making them an unsecured creditor.
-Since then, HMRC have earnt the power to take the money they are owed directly from bank accounts of their debtors, depending on if they meet a certain criteria or not.
+Since then, HMRC has earnt the power to take the money they are owed directly from bank accounts of their debtors, depending on if they meet certain criteria or not.

 However, as of 1st December 2020, HMRC will rank ahead of floating charge holders in any insolvency.
 This may mean that lenders that you have personally guaranteed get less recovery, so exposing you more.
 This is all due to the introduction of the new legislation of the Finance Act 2020.

 Please note.
-HMRC are set to rank as a secondary preferential creditor in relation to any taxes paid by employees and customers that are held by a business on their behalf i.e. PAYE, VAT, NICs and Construction Industry Scheme deductions.
+HMRC is set to rank as a secondary preferential creditor in relation to any taxes paid by employees and customers that are held by a business on their behalf, i.e. PAYE, VAT, NICs and Construction Industry Scheme deductions.
 For corporation tax and any other taxes owed directly by a company, HMRC will still remain an unsecured creditor.
-There is not yet any cap on the age of the tax debts which can have a preferential status.
+There is not yet any cap on the age of the tax debts which can have preferential status.

 It is thought that in doing this, ‘’when a business becomes insolvent, more of the taxes paid in good faith by that business’ employees and customers will fund public services, rather than these being distributed to other creditors such as financial institutions’’.